MIC-DKFZ/nnUNet/documentation/expected_epoch_times.md

 2080 ti GPU.
 If your system has multiple GPUs, the other components need to scale linearly with the number of GPUs.

-(important: A100 and V100 are very fast and need more CPU workers, set the environment variable `nnUNet_n_proc_DA=XX` to increase the number of data augmentation workers.
-Recommended: 24 for V100, 32 for A100.
-Datasets with many input modalities (BraTS: 4) require A LOT of CPU)

 # Benchmark Details
 To ensure your system is running as intended, we provide some benchmark numbers against which you can compare.
 Here are the details about benchmarking: